Arugula, Orange, and Pomegranate Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-Almost any big meal could use a green salad to round things off (and balance out the heavier items on the table, like maybe this Baked Tortellini).
+Almost any big meal could use a green salad to round things off (and balance out the heavier items on the table, like maybe a Baked Tortellini).
 But not just any old pile of lettuce.

 Arugula, Red Onion, Orange and Pomegranate Seed Salad with Lemon Vinaigrette